Insights Into Genetic ‘Hotspots’ Could Produce New Cancer Treatment Strategies

 Many cancers contain similar genetic “hotspots” — areas of DNA that are likely to be mutated.
 For example, more than 50% of cancers contain a mutation in a gene called TP53, often within a narrow DNA range.

 Researchers know that hotspots can contribute to cancer development and growth.
-The TP53 gene, for example, makes a protein critical for removing cells with genetic mistakes that could lead to cancer.
+The TP53 gene, for example, makes a protein that plays a critical role in removing cells with genetic mistakes that could lead to cancer.
 When TP53 is mutated, precancerous cells have less of a defense to stop them from growing uncontrollably.

 Researchers have wondered why certain hotspots keep occurring across many different cancers.
 Mutations in specific spots seem to provide growth and survival advantages to cancer cells.
 But scientists have not understood what determines why hotspots occur in one DNA stretch over another in the same gene — or in some tumor-suppressing genes over others.